Carrieww/comp-2113-project/README.md

    2. Secondly, open the terminal and type 'make main'
    3. After 'main' is successfully created, type './main'
    4. Then, enjoy your game!
 You can save and have a rest at anytime you want.
-   5. Each time you save your status and continue your game, the whole map will be reset so that you can freely defeat monsters and gain exp & gold!
+   5. Each time you save your status and continue your game, the whole map will be reset and you will be on the floor you left last time with all attributes saved last time, but all the seting on  the floor will still be reset!

 5. Video introduction
 Link: https://drive.google.com/file/d/1FemMH0oYqkrsUpVmdB9rYWJM0WBeFGE3/view?usp=sharing